Programming1-2024/Week38-Functions/README.md

 ## Task
 The purpose of this week's task is to get you used to defining functions in your cpp file, using Alt+enter.
 I have defined functions in MathFunctions.h and your task is to define them in MathFunctions.cpp.
 I recommend making more functions in the header file when you are done so that you also get o practice making the declarations.

+P.S.
+It is very bad practice to have a variable defined in the header file like i did unless: it is declared constant or is a global variable for an object